dacrands/tailwind-blog/content/blog/getting-a-job-as-a-dev/index.md

 ---
 title: Getting a Job as a Developer!
 date: 2022-01-01
-description: Some tips for becoming a software developer for non-traditional
+description: Some tips for becoming a software developer for non-traditional job seekers.
 ---

 ![Michael Scott from the office](./office.jpg)